 Every year the Cathedral of Siena unveils its magnificent inlaid marble mosaic floor for a short period.
 Generally to preserve these treasures the floor is covered and only a few are on display.
-This year, a Jubilee year, it was already exceptionally uncovered in July, now, as by tradition, it will occur from August 18 to October 26.
+However, every year the whole floor is uncovered for two months from the end of August to the end of October.

 Siena’s Romanesque-Gothic Duomo is without doubt the hub of this wonderful city, attracting over one million visitors every year.
 Yet not to be forgotten are also the Crypt, the Baptistery and the Opera Museum, this entire complex contains some of the most important monuments of the European artistic panorama.